moiztanvir/Text-Summarization-of-PubMed-Articles-Using-Gemini-API/README.md

 ## Introduction

-The PubMed Summarization Project aims to simplify and expedite the review process of scientific articles from PubMed by providing a tool that summarizes lengthy texts into concise versions.
+The PubMed Summarization Project aims to simplify and expedite the review process of articles from PubMed by providing a tool that summarizes lengthy texts into concise versions.
 This project involves loading and preparing a dataset for summarization, and developing a web application where users can input PubMed articles to receive a summarized version using a state-of-the-art API-based model like Gemini by Google.

 ## Data Exploration and Preparation